Ace Combat Zero: The Belkan War:

 - SHA-1: E72C3D5FD27BCD6C71CDD1A5BEE26956BC625E43

-- This tutorial (and by extension the Python scripts) are not compatible with the european/japanese/other regions releases of Ace Combat Zero.
+-This tutorial (and by extension the Python scripts) currently do not support the european/japanese/other regions releases of Ace Combat Zero.
+Compatibility for these versions will be added eventually.

-Create a folder and in it place the following files: the Ace5Zero PAC extractor/rebuilder scripts, the ACZ AIRCRAFT FILE ID text file and your ISO of Ace Combat Zero: The Belkan War:
+Create a folder and inside it place the following files: the Ace5Zero PAC extractor/rebuilder scripts, the ACZ AIRCRAFT FILE ID text file and your ISO of Ace Combat Zero: The Belkan War:

 Extract the contents of the ISO file to a new folder (you can use either WinRAR, 7zip or any other ISO tool for this).
 Once the contents are extracted delete the ISO file.
-The folder where the contents got extracted will look like this:
+The folder where the ISO's contents were extracted will look like this:

 Navigate to the BIN folder and copy the following files: DATA.TBL and DATA.PAC.
 Go back to where the scripts are located then paste both files there: